Bobik77/Digital_electronic_project/README.md

 ![diagram_led_driver](Doc/img/diagram_led_driver2.png)

 The module is the controller of 12 LED diodes.
 The input signals (3x3b) are sorted by value into 6 states.
-For the greatist distance (over 200 cm) is output zero and no led is shining.
+For the greatest distance (over 200 cm) is output zero and no led is shining.
 As the distance is increasing, the leds lights up gradually.
 First and second lit green, the third lid yellow and the last one lid red.
 For the lowest distance are all four leds flashing red.